cunhapaulo/marpstyle/README.md

 # `MarpStyle`: styles for the MARP package

 `marpstyle` was created with beauty and simplicity as its main concerns, while taking functionality into account.
-Back in 2021, when the first plato.css theme was ready, I decided to share it here on Github.
+Back in 2021, when the first plato.css theme was ready, I decided to share it freely here on Github.
-I sincerely hope you like it and that it comes to be as useful to as many users as it has been to me. <br><br>
+I sincerely hope you make good use of it and that it comes to be as useful to you as it has been to me.

+If you find it useful, all I ask is that you give the credits in you presentarions.

 ### (updates - 31.mar.2024)
 - **Max Weber**